oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     - If you don’t have the database access the wallet you will get messages that it can’t access the key
     - Be sure of steps before you do this to a database that you use normally

-2. Run copy back on CDB2 to refresh the database prior to TDE being applied
+## Task 2: Run copy back on CDB2 to refresh the database prior to TDE being applied

     ```
     <copy>